Mark Schwahn: Sexual harassment allegations

 On November 12, 2017, TV writer Audrey Wauchope wrote on Twitter that she and her female writing partner were sexually harassed by Schwahn while working on One Tree Hill.
 Female cast members supported the allegations, and Hilarie Burton and Danneel Harris alleged that they had also been sexually harassed by Schwahn.
 The male stars of One Tree Hill released their own statements supporting their female co-stars and crew members.
 Schwahn was also accused by cast members of The Royals.
 Twenty-five female cast and crew members of the show released their own open letter stating that they, too, had been subjected to sexual harassment by Schwahn throughout the run of the show.
 In light of the allegations, Schwahn was suspended and ultimately fired from The Royals.
+Schwahn has no production credits since 2017, and has not publicly addressed any of his past actions since then either.